 - Health issues.
 Is your loved one sleeping a lot, appearing sluggish, or experiencing nausea, vomiting, or headaches?
 They may be struggling with a Xanax addiction.

 - Social changes.
 They may withdraw themselves from their usual social activities and problems maintaining healthy relationships.
 Also, the friends they have may change.
 They may be developing strange relationships with people or having suspicious phone calls.

 A Xanax addiction has to be treated like any other drug addiction.
 Patients will need to cease consumption and then work through withdrawal, followed by a comprehensive drug addiction treatment program.
 There are many therapeutic approaches to recovery that can be effective.

 There is a way out of Xanax addiction.
 At 1st Step Behavioral Health in Pompano Beach, Florida, you can begin the road to recovery.
-Contact us at 866-319-6123 as soon as possible to learn more about treating an addiction and living the life you deserve.
+With proper treatment and care, you can get better.
+Call us at (866) 319-6126 to learn more about available Xanax addiction treatment programs at 1st Step Behavioral Health.